 Recently, the measurement inconsistencies of some key cosmological parameters imply that our understanding of the universe may be flawed under the framework of standard cosmological model, which urges us to reexamine some fundamental issues, e.g., the interaction between dark matter and dark energy.
 On the other hand, in a new era of multi-messenger astronomy, abundant standard sirens from the BNS mergers will be observed by the third-generation ground-based GW detectors, which will bring significant implications for cosmology.
 In this paper, by considering the coincidences between GWs and GRBs, we construct a mock catalogue of standard sirens consisting of about 400 events based on a 10-year observation of the ET and THESEUS missions.
 A more reasonable and realistic prospect for constraining the IDE models with future GW standard siren observation is presented in this paper.

 We consider four IDE models, i.e., the I$\Lambda$CDM1 ($Q_1=3\beta H \rho_{\mathrm{de}}$), the I$w$CDM1 ($Q_1=3\beta H \rho_{\mathrm{de}}$), the I$\Lambda$CDM2 ($Q_{2}=3 \beta H \rho_{\mathrm{c}}$), and I$w$CDM2 ($Q_{2}=3 \beta H \rho_{\mathrm{c}}$).
-In addition to the simulated GW data, we use existing CMB, BAO, and SN Ia data.
+As we know, there is severe tension on measurements of $H_0$ between the early universe and the late universe.
+To discuss how robust the constraints on the IDE models from GWs are when the fiducial cosmology is altered, we simulate the GW data based on two different fiducial $H_0$ values, respectively, and discuss their constraints on IDE models.
+In addition to the simulated GW data, we use existing CMB, BAO, and the latest SN Ia Pantheon+ compilation.
 From obtained results in these four IDE models, in summary, GW data play a similar role.
 GW data alone cannot constrain tightly on all parameters except $H_0$.
 However, it can be an important supplement to the CMB+BAO+SN data.